-- Exploration and development of mining properties is highly speculative in nature and involves a high degree of risk. - Timing delays in exploration and development and delays in funding may result in delays and postponement of projects.

-- Many competitors are in the same business, some of which have greater financial, technical and other resources than the Company. - Mining involves many hazards and risks in the field, such as unexpected rock formations, seismic activity, cave-ins, adverse weather conditions, unstable political conditions and many other conditions. - Lack of assurance that the Company will be able to obtain all necessary permits and approvals to conduct its affairs or that future tax, environmental or other legislation will not cause additional expenses, delays or postponements. - Operations of the Company are subject to environmental regulation, a breach of which may result in imposition of enforcement actions.
-Environmental hazards may exist on current properties, which are presently unknown to the Company, and regulations and laws change over time. - World prices for metals can be unstable and unpredictable and may materially affect the Company's operations, as well as economic conditions that may change the demand for minerals. - The securities markets worldwide can experience high price and volume volatility. - The Company is dependent on the services of several key individuals, the loss of which could significantly affect operations. - There is potential for officers and directors of the Company to have conflicts of interest with other entities. - Uncertainties as to the development and implementation of future technologies. - Changes in accounting policies and methods may affect how the financial condition of the Company is reported. - Breaches of contracts, such as property agreements, could result in significant loss. - Foreign currency risk, as the Company operates in several foreign jurisdictions. - The Company has investigated the right to explore and exploit its properties and to the best of its knowledge there are no known encumbrances.
+- Exploration and development of mining properties is highly speculative in nature and involves a high degree of risk. - Timing delays in exploration and development and delays in funding may result in delays and postponement of projects. - Many competitors are in the same business, some of which have greater financial, technical and other resources than the Company. - Mining involves many hazards and risks in the field, such as unexpected rock formations, seismic activity, cave-ins, adverse weather conditions, unstable political conditions and many other conditions. - Lack of assurance that the Company will be able to obtain all necessary permits and approvals to conduct its affairs or that future tax, environmental or other legislation will not cause additional expenses, delays or postponements. - Operations of the Company are subject to environmental regulation, a breach of which may result in imposition of enforcement actions.
+Environmental hazards may exist on current properties, which are presently unknown to the Company, and regulations and laws change over time. - World prices for metals can be unstable and unpredictable and may materially affect the Company's operations, as well as economic conditions that may change the demand for minerals. - The securities markets worldwide can experience high price and volume volatility. - The Company is dependent on the services of several key individuals, the loss of which could significantly affect operations. - There is potential for officers and directors of the Company to have conflicts of interest with other entities. - Uncertainties as to the development and implementation of future technologies. - Changes in accounting policies and methods may affect how the financial condition of the Company is reported. - Breaches of contracts, such as property agreements, could result in significant loss. - Mine or exploration project closings or delays due to health pandemics, war, terrorism, or other yet unknown global or regional man made or natural catastrophes; - Foreign currency risk, as the Company operates in several foreign jurisdictions. - The Company has investigated the right to explore and exploit its properties and to the best of its knowledge there are no known encumbrances.
 However, the Company's investigation should not be construed as a guarantee of title.